nathan-smeal/cs7641/lessons/ml_p1_lesson_03_neural_networks.md

 * Use momentum terms in the gradient (simulated annealing?)
 * higher order derivatives (hamiltonians, etc.)
 * randomized optimization (later on in the course)
-* penalty for "complexity" (overfitting) -- too many hidden layers? too many nodes in a layer? large valued weights (interesting)
+* penalty for "complexity" (overfitting) -- too many hidden layers? too many nodes in a layer? large valued weights (interesting) sometimes penalizes networks for size of weights

+Optimization <=> Learning

 Restriction bias
 ----------------